smaranjitghose/DeepPixel/deeppixel/imgSubsetDetection/readme.md

 The aim of this directory is to provide a methodology for performing the task of image subset detection.
 We can apporach this with two ways :  1.
 Single Instance Detection 2.
 Multiple Instance Detection

-1. **Single Instance Detection** : In this task, we determine the position of the subset the image for a single time (single instance).
+1. **Single Instance Detection** : In this task, we determine the position of the subset in the image for a single time (single instance).
 For example, in the below, we have two images.
 Using the approach, we detected and highlighted the region where the cup (a subset) is present in the original image.

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;**Original Image**&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;**Image Subset**&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;**Result Image**